wwmm/fastgame/README.md

 - Change the disk scheduler
 - Change the readahead and nr_requests values
 - Disable the disk `add_random`
-- Enable the disk write cache and disable APM
 - Apply the Realtime IO priority to the game process
 - Set amdgpu performance level, power cap and irq affinity
 - Set Nvidia powermize and clock offset state